GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 category: AppDev
 ---

-This is a guide for the Release Manager, the engineer who shepherds code to staging and production for a given release.
+This is a guide for the Release Manager, the engineer who shepherds code to production for a given release.
+This guide is written for the idp, but also applies to the pivcac (identity-pki) server.

 This guide assumes that:
 - You have a [GPG key set up with GitHub](https://help.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account) (for signing commits)